Explicit Universal Bounds for Cumulants via Moments

 In this section, we address the sharpness of the proposed bounds.
-We first demonstrate that the inequalities are \emph{strict} for all non-degenerate distributions (except for the variance case $n=2$).
-We then analyze the \emph{asymptotic efficiency} of the coefficients by considering the worst-case class of distributions, those supported on the unit circle, revealing a quantifiable gap between our universal combinatorial rates and the theoretical limit imposed by analytic function theory.
+We first demonstrate strictness whenever the relevant coefficient is positive, with the centered variance case $n=2$ as the unique identity case.
+We then compare our sharpest symmetric rate with the benchmark provided by the Rademacher law, which belongs to the extremal class $|X|=1$ a.s.